“Pain in this life is not avoidable, but the pain we create avoiding pain is avoidable.”

 For example, if it’s unacceptable for a work colleague to put her hand on my shoulder whilst talking to me, I need to be clear both with myself and her what I’m willing to do to keep her hand off my shoulder.
 Is it enough to use words, such as ‘please don’t put your hands on me’?
 If not, then am I willing to physically remove her hand from me?
 If she persists, despite my requests, do I need to take some other form of action, such as making a complaint, changing my work pattern, or even changing jobs?
 Only you can decide what is the right course of action to take for any given situation.
 In this decision it is important to weigh up the pros and cons of your potential action in terms of whether your best interests are being served, as well as implications for you and others of any inaction.

 In the end, boundaries are lines of demarcation that signal our rules and limits of engagement with others.
 These lines are most effective when made through clear, explicit and honest discussion, and when reinforced by consequences following their infringement.
-Without clear boundaries we can find ourselves overwhelmed and imposed upon by the needs and desires of others.
+Without clear boundaries we can find ourselves overwhelmed and imposed upon by the needs and desires of others, soon occupying the role of victim.
+Victimhood must be seen in this context as our choice; a choice to refrain from enforcing boundaries that serve to protect our best interests.
 And like a fence around a house or garden, it is our responsibility as individuals to keep our boundaries well maintained if we are to effectively manage our mental, emotional and physical space and stability.